GearHost/Docs/docs/email-android.md

     1. Username should already be filled in.
 If not enter your full email address.
 In my example I entered `john@ighdns.com`

     2. The password should already be filled in.
-If not type in your email password.
+If not type in your email password

     3. Enter your **Server**: In my example I will use `mail.ighdns.com` (replace ighdns.com with your domain name)